 The world of health care is changing all around us, though.
 Every anesthesia practice needs to understand the more important changes and to adapt, or plan to adapt.
 In this issue of the Communiqué, you will find a number of articles that will help you prepare for the short-term and long-term future.

-We start with Mark Weiss, Esq.’s.
+We start with Mark Weiss, Esq.’s Protecting Your Exclusive Contract, Your Practice and Your Profits.
 Mr. Weiss aptly shows that the process of negotiating your next hospital contract starts the moment you have signed this one.
 The anecdote about Walt Disney’s arrival at Universal Pictures’ headquarters in New York to renegotiate the terms of their deal, only to find that Universal, not he, held the copyright in his cartoon character and that Universal had hired away Disney’s cartoonists is aptly chosen.
 Preparing to negotiate your next hospital contract also requires a complete understanding of the present agreement and solid relationships not just between the hospital and the group, but also between the group and its anesthesiologists.

-In his article, ABC Vice President Jody Locke describes different strategies that groups wishing to secure their future should consider.
+In his article What Is Your Value Proposition?
+Is Your Practice the Steak or the Sizzle?, ABC Vice President Jody Locke describes different strategies that groups wishing to secure their future should consider.
 First, identify the stakeholders: group members, surgeons, patients, administration and operating room staff, typically, as well as the objective of each.
 Then build solid lines of communication to each and determine how to provide the service that will make your group more valuable than competitors queuing up to take your place.
 Understand, for instance, that patient satisfaction to a hospital administrator means many things beyond a successful patient outcome.

 With all good wishes for continuing success in 2012,